HomeLatest NewsEnterprise ITDell pumps $50 million to launch key innovation facility in Singapore

 Preferred Source of Google

 “The world needs technology now more than ever.
-In encouraging the adoption of digital solutions and new technologies, strengthening our product and process innovation system, and engaging the talent pipeline, we believe we are paving the path for a more resilient, progressive, inclusive, and sustainable economy,” Amit Midha, Dell’s president of Asia-Pacific Japan and global digital cities said.
+In encouraging the adoption of digital solutions and new technologies, strengthening our product and process innovation system, and engaging the talent pipeline, we believe we are paving the path for a more resilient, progressive, inclusive, and sustainable ,” Amit Midha, Dell’s president of Asia-Pacific Japan and global digital cities said.

 Midha while quoting a ZDNet report said that more than 160 new technology roles would be added in the new R&D centre by year-end to support the innovation hub, including designers and developers.